 Digital Camera Holiday Gift Guide - $2000+ Cameras

 Sony has announced two new Alphas Series cameras.
-The a7 and a7R are -- as of October 2013 -- the world's smallest full-frame interchangeable lens cameras.
+The a7 and a7R debuted as the world's smallest full-frame interchangeable lens cameras last year.
 Both cameras include full-frame image sensors mated to the new, 3x faster BIONZ "X" image processing engine, as well as Full HD 1080/60p Video Recording with full P/S/A/M exposure controls, a XGA OLED Tru-Finder (2.4M dots), a 3.0-inch tiltable LCD display, and 9 customizable buttons with 46 assignable functions.
 Wi-Fi is built in to both new models, so users can use Sony's PlayMemories Camera Apps with compatible iOS and Android smartphones.
 More apps are coming for the a7 and a7R, but for now the only two available are Multiple Exposure App and Smart Remote Control.
 Multiple Exposure automatically combines sequential exposures into one shot.
 And the Remote control app allows you to control your camera and adjust settings from your phone.
 NFC (Near Field Communication) is available with enabled Android devices as well.
 So what are the major differences between the a7R and a7 models?

 The a7R costs approximately $600 more than its sibling and is designed for professional photographers and advanced enthusiasts who need a smaller, secondary full-frame camera.
 The a7R features a 36.4-megapixel Exmor CMOS image sensor with no optical low pass filter (most have them) for "added resolving power and increased image detail."
 The a7R also includes the new Fast Intelligent AF (auto focus) system with Lock-on AF, Eye AF, and Flexible Spot AF.